linkml/schema-automator/docs/data_dictionary_format.rst

        LinkML's ``slot_uri`` for the emitted slot.
    * - ``see_also``
      - External references — codebooks, study protocols, standards.
+       Multivalued; in TSV form, multiple values are pipe-separated within a single cell.
+   * - ``example_values``
+     - Sample values for this column.
+Useful as authoring guidance for consumers and as a fallback signal for pattern inference when ``pattern`` is not provided.
+Multivalued; in TSV form, multiple values are pipe-separated within a single cell.

 Type vocabulary
 ---------------